jayveeballesteros/jayveeballesteros/README.md

     var description: String {
         """
-        \(name)\n
+        \(name)
-        I’m a Software Engineer that specializes in native iOS development using Swift with UIKit &/or SwiftUI.\n\n Building side-projects and helping aspiring developers is how I further my self-education outside of working hours.\n
+        I’m a Software Engineer that specializes in native iOS development using Swift with UIKit &/or SwiftUI.
+Building side-projects and helping aspiring developers is how I further my self-education outside of working hours.

         """
     }